ecstasoy/BetterScrobbler/README.md

 Foobar2000's scrobble plugin was deprecated, Apple Music does not support built-in scrobbling, and there is absolutely no way to scrobble on Netease Music's desktop application.

-All the workarounds may not be worth the haddle now.
+All the workarounds may not be worth the hassle now.
 BetterScrobbler is a CLI scrobbler that scrobbles ANY music playing on you Mac.
 And yes, it even works for your browser! (not always)

 ## Preparation (easy)
 It is **important** to do this before everything!